 Just south of the depot stands the stone freight office, which was built in either 1892 or 1893.
 In 1986 it was remodeled to become the home of the Dwight Chamber of Commerce.
 Presently it houses the Dwight Main Street Program office.

-Service to Dwight on the former Gulf, Mobile & Ohio (the successor to the Chicago and Alton) route ceased in 1971, when Amtrak took over passenger service from the railroads, and depot maintenance was subsequently neglected.
-In 1982, the building was placed on the National Register of Historic Places.
-It was then being used as an office and storage space for the Illinois Central Gulf Railroad, successor to the Gulf, Mobile & Ohio.
-In 1986, Amtrak began serving the community.
+Service to Dwight on the former Gulf, Mobile & Ohio (the successor to the Chicago and Alton) route ceased in 1971, when Amtrak took over most of the nation's intercity passenger rail services.
+The depot was subsequently used as an office and storage space for the Illinois Central Gulf Railroad, successor to the Gulf, Mobile & Ohio, but maintenance was neglected.
+The building was placed on the National Register of Historic Places in 1982.

 In 1983, the village offered the Dwight Historical Society space in the Old Village Hall on Chipewa Street; at the time, the depot was being renovated to be used as the Village Hall.
 When the village built a new Village Complex several blocks from the depot in 1998, it offered the depot to the Dwight Historical Society for its use the following year.
 The society moved its museum into the north end of the building and opened that attraction to the public in 2000.
 The south end holds both a meeting room for the society and the present office of the Dwight Chamber of Commerce.